 Every effort will be made by the school to identify and reduce the potential hazards/ triggers that can cause an allergic reaction to pupils diagnosed with anaphylaxis within the school population.
-The school complies with the School Nursing Service recommendations that all staff are trained in the administration of auto injectors and that training is renewed annually.
+The school complies with the School Nursing Service recommendations that all staff are trained in the administration of auto injectors and that training is renewed annually (when there are children on site who have a prescribed Epipen).

-In accordance with the Medicines and Healthcare Products Regulatory Agency (MHRA) advice the school will ask parent/guardian(s) to provide 2 auto-injectors for school use.
+In accordance with the Medicines and Healthcare Products Regulatory Agency (MHRA) advice the school will ask parent/ guardian(s) to provide 2 auto-injectors for school use.
 Parents are responsible for this medication being in date and the school will communicate with the parents if new medication is required and a record of these communications will be kept.